James Alipius Goold

-James Alipius Goold (4 November 1812–11 June 1886) was an Australian Augustinian friar and the founding Catholic Archbishop of Melbourne in Australia.
+James Alipius Goold (4 November 1812 – 11 June 1886) was an Australian Augustinian friar and the founding Catholic Archbishop of Melbourne in Australia.

 Life

 Early years

 Goold was born in Cork, Ireland.
-Upon leaving school he entered the Order of St. Augustine and was sent to Perugia, Italy to study.
-(From 1695 until the 19th Century, Irish students for the Catholic priesthood were often sent to the Continent to study due to the then existing penal laws in Britain and Ireland.)
+He attended a school established by the Augustinian order and then in 1830 at eighteen years old "entered the Augustinian novitiate in Granstown, County Wexford and was professed on 30 March 1832".
+Goold then continued his training in Perugia, Italy and was ordained on 19 July 1835.
+(From 1695 until the 19th century, Irish students for the Catholic priesthood were often sent to the Continent to study due to the then existing penal laws in Britain and Ireland.)

 Missioner

-Goold was ordained in Perugia on 9 July 1835 at the age of twenty-three.
-In 1837 he was appointed to the student house of the Irish Augustinians in Rome, but in Easter 1837 he had a chance meeting on the steps of the Augustinian church of Santa Maria del Popolo with Benedictine William Bernard Ullathorne, Vicar General of New Holland (Australia).
+After being ordained Goold lived in the Augustinian House of Santa Maria in Rome.
+In Easter 1837 he had a chance meeting on the steps of the Augustinian church of Santa Maria del Popolo with Benedictine William Bernard Ullathorne, Vicar General of New Holland (Australia).
 Ullathorne was in Rome recruiting priests for Australia, and Goold was convinced by Ullathorne to commit himself to seven years of missionary work in Australia, subject to his order's approval.

 In 1838, Father Goold arrived in Australia aboard the Upton Castle.
 Also on board were Governor and Lady Gipps.
 Goold worked initially with Archbishop John Bede Polding in Sydney, becoming parish priest at Campbelltown, New South Wales, where in 1841, he built, St John's Church in 1841.
 He spent a considerable amount of his time traveling through the country on horseback.